News (30 September 2021)

 On 30 September 2021 the UK Sports Councils issued new guidance on transgender inclusion in sport.
 To read more on this Guidance click here.

-Scottish Rugby will now consider the Guidance provided and will consider whether our current Transgender Policy requires to be amended in the light of it.
+Scottish Rugby is currently considering the Guidance provided and will also consider whether our current Transgender Policy requires to be amended in the light of it.

 News (16 October 2020)